Peter of Capua the Elder: Legation in Apulia and Calabria

 In July 1195, Peter briefly governed Benevento as papal rector.
 That same month, he was named papal legate in Apulia and Calabria and legate general for the whole kingdom of Sicily.
 His charge was to ensure that the Emperor Henry VI, the new king of Sicily, adhered to the agreement with the church made by his predecessor, Tancred.
 Peter's legation was strongly opposed by the Empress Constance, who had a hereditary right to Sicily.
 Peter completed his mission in the spring of 1196.

-During his south Italian legation, Peter did not travel far, remaining in the north of Apulia and around Benevento.
+During his southern Italian legation, Peter did not travel far, remaining in the north of Apulia and around Benevento.
 He judged a dispute between canons and bishop of Vieste in favour of the bishop; answered a question from the bishop of Melfi concerning marriage law; and, at Benevento in March 1196, struck a compromise between the bishop of Dragonara and the monastery of Santa Maria di Gualdo Mazzocca in their dispute over the church of San Matteo di Sculcola.

 Legation in Bohemia and Poland

 In the second half of 1196, Celestine dispatched him as legate to Bohemia and Poland to reform their churches.
 He acted with legatine powers on his journey through Italy and Germany, although they were not within his assigned area.
 He made a solemn entry into Prague on 12 March 1197, and remained in the city at least through May.
 He alienated the secular clergy by his demand that all those who had received an uncanonical ordination be re-ordained canonically.
 An attempt was even made on his life.
-His demands on the monastic clergy was no less rigorous.
+His demands on the monastic clergy were no less rigorous.
 He deposed two abbots.
 He held a synod in Prague that reformed the liturgy and imposed clerical celibacy.
 He confirmed with his seal and signature the privilege issued by Bishop Jindřich to the monastery of Teplá founded by Count Hroznata.
 He moved on to Poland in the summer.
 There he introduced clerical celibacy.
 He also sought to normalize church marriages.
 He confirmed the act of Bishop Żyrosław II of Wrocław giving the monastery of Saint Vincent to the Premonstratensians.

 While returning to Rome late in 1197, Peter was attacked and robbed by men of Marquis Guglielmo Pallavicino and Piacenza.
 When the consuls of Piacenza refused to compensate him, Pope Innocent III, who had succeeded Celestine, threatened the city with ecclesiastical penalties.
 Peter arrived in Rome in early 1198 and was named an auditor.
 In August, he was with the pope at Rieti to witness the exaltation of the relics of Saint Eleutherius.
 Through his subscriptions to papal bulls, he can be traced at the papal court between 13 March 1198 and 11 November 1200.
 He took part in the 1198 papal election.